Create convolutional code from binary data

 The Convolutional Encoder block encodes a sequence of binary input vectors to produce a sequence of binary output vectors.
 This block can process multiple symbols at a time.

 This block can accept inputs that vary in length during simulation.
-For more information about variable-size signals, see Variable-Size Signal Basics (Simulink) in the Simulink® documentation.
+For more information about variable-size signals, see Variable-Size Signal Basics (Simulink).

 If the encoder takes k input bit streams (that is, it can receive 2k possible input symbols), the block input vector length is L*k for some positive integer L. Similarly, if the encoder produces n output bit streams (that is, it can produce 2n possible output symbols), the block output vector length is L*n.